ajgaidis/2d-printer/README.md

 Circle is defined by a radius which is used in the equation r**2 = x**2 + y**2 which represents the circle.
 When someone calls `drawCircle()` the current (x, y)values become the circle center and we begin drawing the circle by giving an x value (which starts at r) solving for y, incrementing x, solving for y, and so on connecting each of the generated points with a line until a full circle is formed.
 Thus, we get a pretty good approximation of a circle.
 This can be seen in the video that is included with this submission.

+### Running the Code

+Running the code is as simply as uploading the Arduino sketch to the controller.
+Nothing else fancy is involved.
+Of course, the AccelStepper and MultiStepper libraries need to be installed for this to work, but that is the only caveat.

 ### Testing Results

 Testing results of the build were positive.
 I drew a series of cool lines, an impossible triangle, and a series of circles.